-Directors' meetings
+Directors' Meeting

-During the 2015 Policy Year, the Directors held three formal meetings: one in April 2015, one in October 2015 and one in January 2016.
+During the 2016 Policy Year, the Directors' held three formal meetings: one in April 2016, one in October 2016 and one in January 2017.

 They also maintained contact with the Managers between meetings, in order to fulfil the general and specific responsibilities entrusted to them by the Members under the Association's Articles and Rules.
 The items considered and reported at the meetings included: